HAN-Siyu/LEOPARD/README.md

 ## How to Train Your LEOPARD

 The architecture of LEOPARD is fully customizable and supports data of two views.
-LEOPARD is better to run in an interactive editors (Jupyter Notebook, PyCharm, Spyder, etc).
+LEOPARD is better for running in an interactive editor (Jupyter Notebook, PyCharm, Spyder, etc).
 Instruction for how to train a LEOPARD is provided in the juper-notebook file "manual.ipynb".

 ## Script Files